GaurangB/AmazingChatGPTPrompts/README.md

-# AmazingChatGPTPrompts
+# Amazing ChatGPT Prompts
 ### Test Automation Framework

-ChatGPT can certainly help you create a desired framework in a desired language and tech stack!
-I used following prompt to generate a basic framework and worked my way to integrate other tools.
+ChatGPT can help you create the desired test automation framework using the language and technology stack of your choice.
+I used the following prompt to generate a basic framework and then integrated other tools as needed:

-`prompt: create a boiler plate selenium webdriver 4 testing framework with testng, java, maven that can also handle parallel execution and print an Extent report.
-Add api testing with rest assured to this framework and add an example test for both UI and API`
+Prompt: `Create a boilerplate Selenium WebDriver 4 testing framework using TestNG, Java, and Maven that can handle parallel execution and generate an Extent report.
+Add API testing with Rest Assured and include an example test for both UI and API.`

-#### Follow-up Prompts
-You will need to tweak the follow up prompts to request whatever integtration you are missing or required.

-Since it didn't provide a testng.xml or a pom.xml I asked the following prompts.
-`prompt: add testng file for the above project`

-`prompt: add a pom.xml file for the above project`
+To get the most out of ChatGPT, you may need to adjust the follow-up prompts to meet your specific needs.

+For example, I needed to add a `testng.xml` and `pom.xml` file, so I asked ChatGPT to generate these files.

-I then asked it to integrate Extent Report
+Then, I asked it to `integrate an Extent report into the project.`

-`prompt: integrate an Extent report in this project`

-Following are just some examples, but you get the point figure out what your needs are and what's missing and cater the prompts accordingly.

-`update this project to take user credentials from user.properties`

-`update the project to rerun the failed tests`

-`Update this project to integrate with Azure Test Case updates`
+You can customize the prompts to suit your needs, such as `update the project to read user credentials from a user.properties file`, `add code to rerun failed tests`, or `integrating with Azure to update Test Cases`.

-It had a hickup while generating the response for the azure so I had to ask it to complete again `prompt: print the complete AzureTestCaseUpdater  class without explanation`
+There may be some hiccups along the way, such as when ChatGPT had trouble generating the AzureTestCaseUpdater class.
+In these cases, you can ask for it to `print complete class without explanations`.

-What I loved is once I had everything I needed, I asked it to `generate a readme.md file for the above project`, it beautifully created the file with all the features.
+What I loved about using ChatGPT was that I was able to generate a beautiful readme.md file that included all the features of my project with a simple prompt.

+`generate a readme.md` and since it had the context of all the previous prompts and responses it did it nicely!